Share form Insight-live.com (Lab Documentation and Calculation System) by Digitalfire

 |*Laguna Gum Solution||113.000||GM||22.60%|

-This recipe is to make enough kiln wash to fill a 1 pint jar.
+Also useful as a refractory ceramic coating.
+This recipe is to make enough to fill a 1 pint jar.

 The objective was to produce a super-refractory powder that stays in place but does not harden, chip or cake, that does not shrink and crack.
 And that paints on well and stays wet long enough to level and even out with a brush.